SimplexMobile/rightmove-zoopla-rtdf/README.md

 # Rightmove & Zoopla Real Time Data Feeds

+**This module is still in development and is not fully functional yet**

 Node module for generating artefacts in the Rightmove Realtime Data Feeds for listing properties on Rightmove, Zoopla and PrimeLocation portals.

 [ ![Codeship Status for SimplexMobile/rightmove-adf](https://codeship.com/projects/fbfd9ff0-8e12-0133-faac-4adafd58b27e/status?branch=master)](https://codeship.com/projects/124089)